ahnasta/html-bioweb/README.md

 #  HTML Biodata Website

 A simple biodata website built using **HTML** only
-This project was created as part of my learning journey in web development at **SMK Telkom Malang**, focusing on **HTML : tags, structure, and forms**.
+This project was created as part of my learning journey in web development, focusing on **HTML : tags, structure, and forms**

 > “Every tag I write helps me understand how a website comes alive”

 ---

 ## 💻 About This Project
-This website displays basic personal information, contact details, and a simple form.
-The goal is to learn how to build a well-structured and readable web page using HTML fundamentals.
+This website displays basic personal information, contact details, and a simple form The goal is to learn how to build a well-structured and readable web page using HTML fundamentals

 ---